Enigmatic-Smile/docs/oaas/offers.md

 ## Deleting Offers

 You can delete offers in the [Fidel API Dashboard](https://dashboard.fidel.uk/offers/pending), or using the API's [Delete Offer endpoint](https://fidel-oaas.readme.io/reference/delete-offer).

+> **Note:** Only self-sourced offers created by Publishers can be deleted.
+Offers from Content Providers or the Fidel Marketplace cannot be deleted.

 ```sh
 curl -X DELETE \